montali/vrije-ai/Multi-Agent Systems/2 - Game Theory.md

 Note that by splitting simultaneous games into random sequential games, it makes sense that minimax and maximin agree: **Minimax theorem**.

+The **regret** states how better we could have gone choosing a different alternative than what was choosen using minimax.

+## Nash equilibrium

+This is a generalization for minimax/maximin in non-zero-sum games.
+This was introduced by Nash in 1950, and it's not a solution, just a solution **condition**.
+This is formally a strategy $s_i^*$ for player $i$ when they're all playing the **best response to one another**.
+For every other strategy they could play, the (strict) Nash equilibrium strategy is (strictly) better.
+This is a **no regret/self-enforcing** strategy, in which no player has the incentive to unilaterally deviate.
+To compute it, we **find the mutual best responses**, and we check whether there's a cell that has best responses for both players.

+We know, thanks to the NAsh theorem, that a **finite strategic game** has at **least one Nash equilibtrium**.

+A finite game could have mone or multiple pure-strategy NE.
+If there's just one, it's easy to decide.
+If there are multiple, we still need to pick one. *Schelling's focal points* help us in picking the one that is the *most natural*.

+If there's a pure NE we find it looking at the table and finding *joint best responses.*

+Let's though have a look at a *mixed NE*.
+Think of the *matching pennies example* (you either have to pick heads or tails, if both choose the same, the row player gets +1, the column player gets -1, while if you fail to coordinate the row player gets -1 and the column +1).
+If you try to see whether there are pure NE, you'll find out that there aren't.
+Because of NAsh's theorem, we know that there has to be a *mixed strategy equilibrium*.
+If you were to play this, it would actually be smart to randomize.
+If there's a slight discrepancy in the choices, the opponent may notice that you for example pick 51% heads and 49% tails.
+Intuitively, the equilibrium in this game would be playing both the choices with a probability of 50%.
+If you play that, the utility that you get will be the average of all the possible outcomes.
+You can do that for all the utilities and get
+$$
+u_{1}\left(s_{1}, s_{2}\right)=\frac{1}{4} u_{1}(H, H)+\frac{1}{4} u_{1}(T, H)+\frac{1}{4} u_{1}(H, T)+\frac{1}{4} u_{1}(T, T)=0
+$$

+We can compute this by going back to the utility table, assuming that the row player plays heads with probability $p$ and tails with probability $1-p$.
+Similarly, column plays heads with $q$ and tails with $1-q$.

+What is the expected outcome of column if the second player plays heads?
+It is $+1$ with probability $p$ (probability that 1 will play $H$), and $-1$ with probability $1-$. p
+$$
+u_2(p,H) = -1 p + 1(1-p) = 1-2p \\
+u_2(p,T) = p + (-1)(1-p)=2p-1
+$$
+We can do the same for the first player too.

+It's useful to have a diagram of these utilities.
+On the $y$ axis you see the utility, on the $x$ the probability that the other player will play $H$.
+What you see is that the Best Response would be playing basing on the other player's probability of picking $H$, playing T if $q<\frac{1}{2}$ and $H$ if $q>\frac{1}{2}$.
+If $p$ appears to be exactly $\frac{1}{2}$, you get utility $0$.

+We know $u_1$ is a function of $p$.
+We want to find the **maximum of it**, so we fix the partial derivative in $p$ to 0.

+Drawing the diagrams (probability on x, utility on y) for mixed nash equilibria is always useful.

+We're looking to find the point in which the **expected utilities** are equal.

+## Sperner's Lemma

+This is a nice example of a simple theorem with non-trivial results.
+Let's first explain it with a simple example, called *Rental Harmony*.
+Imagine that you've got the following problem: there's a shared house with two rooms, the red and green rooms.
+You and a friend want to rent that house but you have to decide how to split the rent.
+One room is nicer than the other onem so 50/50 is not an option.
+Think of this as an interval between 0 and 1, and start by dividing that in a number of subintervals, assigning your name to these points alternatively.
+You start with A, then B, and so on.
+It means the line itself represents the division of the rent: every point of this line can be represented by a couple of numbers, where 0,1 is the LHS and 1,0 is RHS.
+Any *convex combination* represents a point in-between.
+Imagine this is just like a wooden bar, so if you put all the weight on the left, the center of gravity will be on the left.
+IF you put them both in the center, it will be balanced.
+Imagine $0,1$ represents that the guy in the green room pays everything, while in $1,0$ red pays everything.
+Start with the LHS: A can decide which room he wants, and we check the first point, meaning that red is free.
+So A will definitely pick the red.
+On the other side of the interval, the player will pick the green room as that one is free.
+Suppose we nmow shift lightly to the right from the LHS: the red will still be a better choice, as it's almost free.
+Every time, players alternatively choose.
+At some point, **one point will be red and one green**: the division it represents is a situation in which A is happy with the red room, and B is happy with the green room.

+Now, imagine that you have a colored triangle, made in such a way that all the N points have a different color.
+Nodes on outer edges have **two possible colors only**, while the inside is **free**.
+Sperner's lemma ensures that there will always be a small subtriangle having **3 differently colored endpoints**. **That's the point of rental harmony** (if we had 3 rooms).
+This point represents a division of the rent such that everyone is happy.

+## Games with no nash equilibrium

+Imagine a sealed bid auction, where the highest bid gets the item, while the 2nd highest sets the price.
+We can construct games **without NE** to make sure that either the state space is not compact, or the utility function is not continuous.

+A *Vickrey auction* is an example of this.
+This is a *sealed bid auction* for a single item, having a number of players that partake who have to *submit a sealed bid (envelope with their bid)*.
+The winner has to pay what the 2nd highest bid was.
+This avoids inflating the bids, pushing people to be honest on bids. *Truth-telling is a weakly dominant strategy*: there's no strategy being better than being honest with the price.
+Suppose we had a diagram with the bids from 1 to 4.
+Suppose the bids were public: you can now change your bid, suppose you wanted to partake.
+The winner will not change his price, as if he turned it down, he would now avoid winning, but if he turned it up, he would avoid obtaining anything better.

+Suppose the second player (the one setting the price) can now change: if he changes it higher, he can win, but he will pay a price that is higher than what he thinks the item is worth.
+By turning it up (but less than the winner), he will only change the utility of the winner (raising their prices), but we know that *rational players only care about themselves*, so he doesn't want to punish the winner.

+The last example is concerned with the strategic effects.
+Imagine the following penalty game: you've got a kicker and a goalie, and the kicker has to decide whether to kick L/R and the goalie has to decide whether to jump L/R simultaneously.
+The payoff table says that if the goal keeper matches the kicker, the rewards are 0,0, while if they mismatch it's 1,-1.

+Let's suppose, though, that the kicker is weaker on a side: if the kicker kicks left and the goalie goes right, there's less of a probability that the kicker will score.
+If the kicker decides to kick on his weak side, the probability of scoring is less than 1.

+In order to find the NE, you can look at the $p$ value that makes the goalie indifferent: if you want to draw the curves, you check what to play for a given value of $p$.

+Note that eliminating **weakly dominated strategies** might erase **NE**s!
+You have to be careful to only eliminate **strictly dominated strategies**.

+*Schelling's focal points* theorem shows that some equilibria are more natural than others.